manya-147/projects/README.md

-This contains projects mafe using C language
+This contains projects made using C language